gambitph/Titan-Framework/README.md

 * Bug fixes for the Easy Digital Download License option
 * Enhanced date option parameters
 * New parameters for Theme Customizer for creating panels

-#### Version 1.7
-* New Easy Digital Download License option (thank you julien731)
-* New date option (thank you ardalann)
-* Added new action tf_save_options_{namespace} which is called after saving options
-* Fixed display issue with the font option in the theme customizer
-* Fixed bug where empty multicheck returned an array
-* Fix: customizer show_font_size & show_color

 ## Creating a WordPress Theme?